Iterations of dependent random maps and exogeneity in nonlinear dynamics: Introduction

-We first introduce some notations.
+To do so, we introduce some notations and conditions.
 We assume that $f_t:E\rightarrow E$ are random Lipschitz functions where $E$ denotes a locally compact Polish space endowed with a metric $d$.
 We define the Lipschitz constant of a measurable function $g:E\rightarrow E$ by

 Moreover, for any integers $s<t$, we set $f_s^t=f_t\circ\cdots\circ f_s$.
 For a positive real number $x$, we set $\log^{+}(x)=\log(x)$ if $x\geq 1$ and $0$ otherwise. \begin{theo} Assume that the process $\left((Z_t,\varepsilon_t)\right)_{t\in\Z}$ in (\ref{eq::discuss}) is stationary and ergodic.
 Assume further that $\E\left[\log^{+}c(f_0)\right]<\infty$ and $\E\left[\log^{+}d(x_0,f_0(x_0))\right]<\infty$ for some point $x_0\in E$. \begin{enumerate} \item There exists a constant $\chi\in \R\cup\{-\infty\}$ called Lyapunov exponent and such that